Kathryn Thomson – Principal & Founder

 Kathryn is excited by the shift in recent years in how we understand leadership in organizational and community settings. here is a real hunger for new models of leadership that are collaborative, innovative and adaptive.
 For the past 20 years she’s been coaching leaders on how they can create healthy, productive human systems, and helping them discover what inspired leadership can do in organizations of any kind, anywhere.

 Georganne Oldham, B.A., M.S.
-Organization Development, is a principal with LeadershipMind Consulting and a senior faculty member in the Centre for Leadership at the Centre for Leadership at the Justice Institute of BC.
+Organization Development, is a founder and principal with LeadershipMind Consulting.
+She is an adjunct faculty member at Adler University and a senior faculty member in the Centre for Leadership at the Justice Institute of BC.
+Georganne is currently pursuing a Doctor of Social Sciences degree at Royal Roads University, with a focus on leadership of big, global issues such as hunger, poverty, and other major social and health issues.
 Georganne has over 25 years of organization and leadership development coaching, consulting and training experience.
 Her focus is on leader, employee, and team development.
-She is an award-winning curriculum developer and an accomplished group facilitator.
-She is particularly skilled in helping groups and individuals grapple with the complex issues that are inevitable in dynamic, changing organizations.
-She works collaboratively with leaders and staff to design sustainable change processes and provides them with the skills needed to support those changes.
-Georganne is passionate about providing individuals with the skills and mindsets to transform their organizations and communities.
-She enables people to be the leaders they want to be in their relationships, their roles and their lives.
+She is an award-winning curriculum developer and an accomplished group facilitator and works collaboratively with leaders and staff to design sustainable learning processes, providing them with the skills needed to support those changes.
+She thoroughly enjoys developing and delivering curriculum in leadership development, facilitating groups in complex situations and helping individuals become leaders in their own right—at work, in their relationships and in their communities.